 It seems that some sins should be worse than others in God's eyes.
-Is this so?
-Martin Collins explains that, though all sin merits the death penalty, some sins carry greater consequences and penalties.
+Though all sin merits the death penalty, some sins carry greater consequences and penalties.

 Many people believe that our sins are the focus of Passover—but they are wrong!
-John Ritenbaugh shows that Christ, the Passover Lamb, should be our focus.
+Jesus Christ, the Passover Lamb, should be our focus.
 How well do you know Him?

 Jesus taught about the Holy Spirit's function to carry out God's work, including inspiring one to speak the words of God and to resist the power of Satan.

 The modern church stands in danger of allowing salvation to slip away.
 Hebrews gives warnings to help us turn our lives around so we do not fall short.

 The focus of our self-examination should not be self-centered or comparing ourselves with others, but on the awesome significance of His sacrifice.

 John Ritenbaugh affirms that Jesus Christ's sinlessness was not the result of being a programmed automaton, but instead as a result of volition or choice—actively struggling against carnal pulls and temptations, enabling Him to fully empathize and ha. . .

 John Ritenbaugh focusing upon the topic of camouflage, concealment, or deception, warns that Satan, the grand master of deception, has provided what appear to be plausible alternatives to Christ's sacrifice for salvation.
 We are saved through a combination. . .